Why loan production speed is essential to profitability

 Snapdocs

 In this article, senior executives from Legacy Mutual Mortgage, STRATMOR Group, and Snapdocs explore why loan production speed is so important—and how that speed influences productivity, operations, revenue, and customer experience.
+To read a deep dive into STRATMOR’s research, see the full industry report.

 A shorter mortgage timeline reduces the risk of critical issues